newstar121/disyplay-promotions/README.md

 Before start project, you should install npm pacakge using following command.<br />

-cd display-promotions<br />
+### cd display-promotions<br />

-npm install
+### npm install

 To start projet. use this.<br />

-npm run start
+### npm run start

 ## Technologies and library choices

+In this project, I aim to build well-structured project.
+You will noticed about that once you look at my code.

+Also, I used following technical stacks and libraries.

 - React, Hook, Context, Provider, Restful API
 - Custom css, React-bootstrap